Any links to Amazon are affiliate links.

-- Burp.
+Burp.
 I know, how many times can burp be mentioned?
-I am sure to burp McKenna efficiently and often.
-I also give her one final burp right before I put her down for a nap.
-She has always burped the easiest while she is swaddled.
+I am sure to burp my babies efficiently and often.
+I give them one final burp right before I put her down for a nap.
+I remember McKenna always burped the easiest while she was swaddled.

-- Towle Method.
+Towle Method.
 There is a colic/gas management method for relieving gas.
 The description is long.
-See the files in the Chronicles Yahoo!
-Group (link to group: http://groups.yahoo.com/group/chroniclesofababywisemom/) link to group’s files: http://groups.yahoo.com/group/chroniclesofababywisemom/files/).
+Click here to access the document for free.

 If your baby has gas, do what you can to alleviate the pain.
 You will have a different, happier baby if you do!